ILIAS-eLearning/ILIAS/components/ILIAS/Mail/README.md

 ### Account Status vs. Channel

-An account is considered to be able to read internal messages, if the `TermsOfService` are accepted (if enabled) **and** the account is **not** expired (see: `usr_data.time_limit_unlimited`, `usr_data.time_limit_from`, `usr_data.time_limit_until`).
+An account is considered to be able to read internal messages, if the `LegalDocuments (Terms of Service and Declaration of Data Protection)` are accepted (if enabled) **and** the account is **not** expired (see: `usr_data.time_limit_unlimited`, `usr_data.time_limit_from`, `usr_data.time_limit_until`).
+It does not matter if the account is `active` or `inactive`, since a deactivation might be just a temporary state.

+System Mails:
 * If a mail is sent as a `system` mail and an account can't read internal messages, it will be completely skipped when processing recipients.

+System Mails and User Mails:
-* If a recipient account is **not** `active`, the mail will be only sent internally.
+* If a recipient account is **not** `active` or the account is `expired`, the mail will be only sent internally.
-* If a recipient account is `active`, and it can't read internal mails or it wants to receive emails externally, the message will be sent as an external email.
+* If a recipient account is `active` and **not** `expired`, and it can't read internal mails or it wants to receive emails externally, the message will be sent as an external email.
 If an account is configured to receive external emails only, no internal message will be sent.